marcelofrocha/linux/README.md

 # linux
-Some linux stuff to speed up production
+Some linux stuff to speed up production.
+You can copy the entire command list bellow and create a .sh for example install.sh and run in terminal with \. install.sh

 #Nginx, MariaDB, PHP7.2, PHPMyAdmin: